duniter/duniter/readme.md

     $ nodecoin --port 80

 Note that your system may require root access to launch on port 80.
+It is also possible to specify the IPv4 interface:

+    $ nodecoin -p 8888 --ipv4 127.0.0.1

+    NodeCoin server listening on 127.0.0.1 port 8888

+Or IPv6 interface:

+    $ nodecoin -p 8888 --ipv6 ::1

+    NodeCoin server listening on ::1 port 8888

+Or both:

+    $ nodecoin -p 8888 --ipv4 127.0.0.1 --ipv6 ::1

+    NodeCoin server listening on 127.0.0.1 port 8888 NodeCoin server listening on ::1 port 8888

+Note too that listening to multiple interfaces doesn't imply mutiple program instances: only *one* is running on multiple interfaces.

 For more more details on the nodecoin command, run:

-    nodecoin -h
+    nodecoin --help

 Which displays: